Placement scheme details

 - Once you have secured yourself an opportunity you must let the WRDTP team know in good time before your placement is due to start, as all placements must be checked and approved in advance.
 Approval requests submitted outside of the advertised deadlines will not be reviewed, and you will not be permitted to start your placement.

-- At the point of applying for approval, you must have the support and authorisation of your primary research supervisor.
+- At the point of applying for approval, you must have the support and authorisation of your research supervisor(s).

 - Once your placement has been approved, you may not change the dates or details of your activities without contacting the WRDTP in advance.